Key Takeaways

 By monitoring traffic, using firewalls, and deploying bot detection tools, organizations can protect their websites and ensure a secure, efficient online experience.

-Learn about protecting your site with WP Engine here, or chat with a representative to find out more.
+See how WP Engine can give you enterprise-grade control over your site traffic here, or chat with a representative to find out more.